Table of Contents

 Signs of Heroin Addiction

-When it comes to knowing the signs of a heroin addict, there are plenty of other signs besides the eyes.
+When it comes to knowing the signs of a heroin addict, there are plenty of other signs besides the eyes on heroin.
 More than the eyes give the addict away.
 There are signs, symptoms, and effects caused by the drug, such as:

 - Warm flush of the skin.